arif9011/MRDC/README.md

 #To clean the date from each source using pandas and postgresql.

 # Project Structure
+# Milestone 1: environment setup
+It is necessary to create a postgreSQL database named sales_data with the following characteristics:

+DATABASE_TYPE = 'postgresql'
+HOST = 'localhost'
+USER = 'postgres'
+DATABASE = 'sales_data'
+PORT = 5432
-# Milestone 1 - "Extract and clean the data from the data sources."
+# Milestone 2 - "Extract and clean the data from the data sources."

 #Extract and clean the data from each source

 #Transfer the data over to a postgresql environment (pgAdmin 4)

-# Milestone 2 - "Create the database schema."
+# Milestone 3 - "Create the database schema."

-# Milestone 3 - "Querying the data"
+# Milestone 4 - "Querying the data"

  # Extract and clean the data from the data sources